fastai/course-v3/docs/deployment_amzn_sagemaker.md

 ## Create model serving script

 Now we are ready to deploy our model to the SageMaker model hosting service.
-We will use the SageMaker Pytthon SDK to do this.

-Since fast.ai is built on Pytorch we can use the built-in support SageMaker has for Pytorch.
-All we need to do is create a script for the model serving logic.
-For more information on how the PyTorch model serving works check the project page [here](https://github.com/aws/sagemaker-python-sdk/tree/master/src/sagemaker/pytorch#sagemaker-pytorch-model-server).
+We will use the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk) with the Amazon SageMaker [open-source PyTorch container](https://github.com/aws/sagemaker-pytorch-container) as this container has support for the fast.ai library.
+Using one of the pre-defined Amazon SageMaker containers makes it easy to write a script and then run it in Amazon SageMaker in just a few steps.

 To serve models in SageMaker, we need a script that implements 4 methods: `model_fn`, `input_fn`, `predict_fn` & `output_fn`.
 * The `model_fn` method needs to load the PyTorch model from the saved weights from disk.